nick-aschenbach/game-words/README.md

-# Gamewords
+# Game Words

 Find words, phrases, songs, movies, characters, actions and sayings for Pictionary, Catchphrase, Charades or the holidays.
-Each game has several categories including difficulty levels.
-This library returns a list for some or all categories.
+Each game has several categories and difficulty levels.
+This library returns a word list for some or all categories (nearly 5,000 in all).

+A command line interface is provided in addition to the Ruby library

 ## Installation